williambarstad/EDS/README.md

 ## Overview

 The **EDS Main Flow** contact flow is designed to provide seamless support for EDS customers.
-The system offers multiple paths for handling technical support, ordering supplies, and billing inquiries, with integrations into Amazon Lex and DynamoDB for advanced functionality.
+The system offers multiple paths for handling technical support, ordering supplies, and running EDI drills, with integrations into Amazon Lex and DynamoDB for advanced functionality.

 ### Features

 - **Greeting and Instructions**: Welcomes customers with a branded message: "Securing your reality, one dimension at a time."
 - **Amazon Lex Integration**:
-  - Supports intents for technical support, supply orders, and billing.
+  - Supports intents for technical support, supply orders, and EDI drills.
   - Easily extendable with additional intents for future functionality.
 - **Dynamic Routing**:
   - Routes customers to the appropriate queue based on their intent.
   - Provides error handling and fallback options.
-- **Custom Messaging**: Engaging prompts for technical support, supply orders, and billing assistance.
+- **Custom Messaging**: Engaging prompts for technical support, supply orders, and EDI drill setup.
 - **Multi-Channel Support**: Ready for expansion into voice, chat, and other channels supported by Amazon Connect.
 - **DynamoDB Integration** (future enhancement):
   - Supplies ordering integrates with DynamoDB to create and store records.